wowsunny/desktop/README.md

 yarn make:assets:[amd|cpu|nvidia|macos]
 ```

+This command will install ComfyUI under `assets`, as well ComfyUI-Manager, and the frontend [extension](https://github.com/Comfy-Org/DesktopSettingsExtension) responsible for electron settings menu.

 You can then run `start` to build/launch the code and a live buildserver that will automatically rebuild the code on any changes:

 ```bash